 Signals were faxed out nightly, and were soon going to clients in the U.S., Canada, and the U.K. This operation ceased after several years when payment collections became a major problem.
 We were providing our signals on the honor system: “pay only for winners”.

-In 2001, in response to a request for an improvement on “Buy & Hold”, a new series of algorithms was written.
-(A friend had lost 68% of an 8-digit account while using a financial advisor who held to the B & H philosophy.
+In 2001, in response to a request for an improvement on the “Buy & Hold” strategy then in vogue, a new series of algorithms was written.
+(A friend had lost 68% of an 8-digit account while using a financial advisor who held to the B & H philosophy.)

 These algorithms became the “E-Zone System”, and were soon launched on our website, HottingerSignals.com.
 It advertised: “Buy & Hold can be dangerous – – use our Entry and Exit Zones to preserve your capital”.
 In 2014, the E-Zone system and its algorithms were sold to Trading Stock Alerts.

 In this same period similar algorithms were written and successfully tested on T-Bonds, Gold, and US$ – Swiss Franc futures for Refco.
 They provided the data and we emailed next day instructions to them nightly.
 A contractual agreement was never reached to disclose our programs to them for real-time trading, thus ending the association.

 Hottinger’s ETF Weekly Signals, our latest series of self-correcting trading algorithms, has been designed to serve knowledgeable investors and traders who understand the risks of the market and want to limit capital exposure.
 These new programs show a high success rate (see Sample Results) and are a significant improvement on the original E-Zone algorithms because of their self-correcting feature and the very short time in the trade, essentially one week.